 Source Code is the primary programming statement for your website.
 It is distinct from the contents of the site that a user might regard when they visit the site.
 A source code has similar status to a “literary work ” and is protected by the law as the creator’s intellectual property.

 While ” intellectual property of the source code belongs to the creator” is a rule, there might be exceptions.
-If you are a web developer who wants to protect the ownership of their source code, it is preferable to establish that in the agreement while making the exchange.
+If you are a web developer or part of a no-code weweb agency that wants to protect the ownership of their source code, it is preferable to establish that in the agreement while making the exchange.
 This will solidify your code as your intellectual property and increase the weightage of your claim in case of unauthorized use.

 How can you Secure Intellectual Property Ownership?